Moby Vincent ferry last position

 - Children's World is a kids playroom equipped with toys, games, indoor climbers, full-size boat.

-- Moby Shopping Center is combined boutique and general store selling gifts and souvenirs, alcohol, tobaccos, perfumes, cosmetics, clothing, sportswear, toiletries, electronics, toys, books, magazines.
+- Moby Shopping Center is a combined boutique and general store selling gifts and souvenirs, alcohol, tobaccos, perfumes, cosmetics, clothing, sportswear, toiletries, electronics, toys, books, magazines.

 - Wi-Fi and Internet are available at extra cost.
 Mobile phone chargers and Ipad rentals are also offered.